Menu

 The godwit flock has arisen; one bird has come to rest on the beach: others will follow.

-The Pop Up Think Tank continues the work of the SSANSE Project by supporting policy-relevant, theoretically-informed research on the defence and foreign policy choices and challenges of small states in the new security environment.
-We welcome new submissions.
+The SSANSE Project publishes policy-relevant, theoretically-informed research on the defence and foreign policy choices and challenges of small states in the new security environment.

 Professor Anne-Marie Brady

-The SSANSE Project is launching a new preparedness initiative, the Commission for a Post-COVID-19 Future, to provide contestable policy advice to the New Zealand government on options for our foreign, trade and economic policy, which aim to help New Zealand recover from the economic and political damage of the pandemic.
-Covid-19 is both a political and economic crisis, as well as a health issue.
-New Zealand, along with other small states, must make major changes to our economic planning, trade, and foreign policy in order to proactively adjust to a post-Covid-19 global order.
+In 2020, the SSANSE Project launched a new preparedness initiative, the Commission for a Post-COVID-19 Future, to provide contestable policy advice to the New Zealand government on options for our foreign, trade and economic policy, which aim to help New Zealand recover from the economic and political damage of the pandemic.
+Covid-19 was both a political and economic crisis, as well as a health issue.

 AUTHOR / INSTITUTEPOLICY BRIEF